 A student is truant if he/she is absent from school for a day or portion of the day without the knowledge and/or consent of the parent/guardian and school officials.
-If a student misses a full class or more of the school day, consequences may include a conference with the parents, out-of-school suspension and a probationary contract.
+If a student misses a full class or more of the school day, consequences may include a conference with the parents, out-of-school suspension, and a probationary contract.
 Classroom time will be made up in detention.
 Should the student repeat the truancy, there is a conference with parents and Administration, and ultimately, the student may be considered for withdrawal for cause.
-If a student is not in an assigned place during the school day, detention will be given.